webrecorder/browsertrix/frontend/docs/docs/user-guide/archived-items.md

 View downloadable files to save the archived item to a local device or to export the item from Browsertrix for use in another system.

-One or more WACZ files may be created depending on the size and scale of the crawl.
+One or more WACZ files may be present depending on the size and scale of the crawl.
 To combine them all into a single WACZ file, choose _Export as Combined WACZ_ at the top of the tab.
 The combined file will automatically begin downloading.

 Combining multiple WACZ files is the default behavior when choosing _Download_ and _Download Item_ from the archived item and workflow action menus, respectively.